HoangDucHiep/coffee-shop-recipes/iced-beverages/frozen-mocha-blended.md

 ### Step 1

-- Prepare 1 shot of espresso.
+- Prepare 2 shot of Coffee.

 ### Step 2

-- Place ice, milk, chocolate sauce and espresso into a blender.
+- Place ice, milk, chocolate, syrup sauce and espresso into a blender.
 Start at low speed, then blend on high for 30 seconds.

 ### Step 3